 After a few experiences at the court where even small changes in how we worked made big differences in our work flow and our ability to manage tasks, it was something that I’ve kept an eye out for ever since.
 A bar code system for court files made it much less likely that a file might be misplaced (I was pushing for Radio Frequency Tags for files at the time, but they were too costly).
 After the bar code system was installed, the times we had to search for case files diminished considerably.

-We faced hiring freezes and budget cuts and responded to them by finding ways to do more with less people and less money.
+We faced hiring freezes and budget cuts and responded to them by finding ways to do more with fewer people and less money.
 Sending out large amounts of paper copies daily of court schedules to the Public Defender’s Office and the Attorney General’s Office and 22 other destinations was replaced with electronic copies that could be emailed.
-I created electronic databases for fictitious names for businesses, so that people didn’t have to search through paper copies.
+I created electronic databases for fictitious names for businesses so that people didn’t have to search through paper copies.
 We set up computers in Courtrooms for Judges so that they could connect to our computer system while Court was in session.

-Processes in Business
+Improving Processes in Business

 After I left the Court, I’ve had the opportunity to work on a large number of processes involving making business processes easier and better.
 A tool like the Screaming Frog Web Crawler made creating content inventories a task that took considerably less time to do.